LorenzoResurreccion/Cryptopals_crypto_challenges/README.md

 #### Challenge 3: Single-byte XOR cipher
 Given a hex string, XORed entire string against key of length 1 to decrypt into mos tprobable plaintext\
 Implemented functions to perform he single xor as well as scoring the resulting plaintexts\
-Essentially Functsions as encrypytion/decryption of caesar cipher
+Essentially functions as encrypytion/decryption of caesar cipher

 #### Challenge 4: Detect single-character XOR
 Given file containing multiple lines of hex, found the single-byte XOR encrypted cipher text among the lines and printed the plaintext\